Oreste-Luci/netflix-oss-example/config-service/README.md

 ##Introduction

-This sevice will keep the configuration to be read by the micro-services.
-The objective is to have one centralized place to store the configuration.
+This service will keep the configuration to be read by the micro-services.
+The objective is to have one centralized place to store all the configuration.

 ##Quick Start